 Guitarists of all ages and abilities are encouraged through events such as Open Recitals, which provide an outlet to perform in front of a supportive community.
-In addition, master classes with visiting guest artists and other events are occasionally held to provide educational opportunities for budding guitarists.
+In addition, Masterclasses with visiting guest artists and other events are occasionally held to provide educational opportunities for budding guitarists.
 Guitar Orchestras of varying levels are available for community players of all ages and abilities.